IamFastre/SEx-CS/README.md

 ## Documentation

 While there isn't much of documentations around [data types](docs/data-types.md) and [features](docs/feartures-table.md) should be a little enough for now.

+## VS Code

+There is an under-development visual studio code extension that highlights the syntax right now releasing soon.